 Just by looking at this simple chart, and using common sense, you can see how having a partner of this type can reduce variance.
 The majority of the time you will make money or break even.

 Remember, you will be making no more money with this partner than if you were playing alone.
 The whole point is to reduce variance.

 Is It Better to Fly Solo or Play Poker With a Partner?

 The biggest advantage to having a partner is it's just more fun to have a friend to run with.
 Someone to joke with at the table, go out for dinner (or breakfast) with after your session, and split the hotel bill with in Vegas.

-The No. 1 reason I like playing poker so much is the social aspect.
+The No. 1 reason for many people to play poker is the social aspect.
 If you have a partner to play with, you get to have every session turn into a night out - just one more way to keep the grind from feeling like... well, a grind.